 State lawmakers will convene for 2023 session in January

-State lawmakers will convene at the State Capitol on Jan.
-3 for their 2023 legislative session.
-Hundreds of bills will be voted on over the course of the 30-day session.
+The Kentucky General Assembly's 2023 session is under way!
+Hundreds of bills will be voted on over the course of this 30-day session.

 Education and Advocacy